-I don’t know why I kept putting off writing about Chicago till the very end.
-After all it was the first city I visited in the US this time around.
+I don’t know why I kept putting off writing about my Chicago itinerary until the very end.
+After all, it was the first city I visited in the USA this time around.

 It was my first time in the windy city and I arrived here from India on a Thursday evening.
-So you may ask, why did I choose Chicago?
+So you may ask, why did I choose to spend 3 days in Chicago?
 The answer is very simple.
-I had a cousin there and it seemed like a safe bet while booking my tickets, when rest of my itinerary was yet to be planned.
+I had a cousin there and it seemed like a safe bet while booking my tickets when rest of my itinerary was yet to be planned.